valeria-va/ROS2_rUBot_tutorial_ws/Documentation/02_ROS2_tutorial.md

 To make easier this process using a unique terminal to launch multiple nodes, we will use launch files.

-The launch system in ROS 2 is responsible for helping the user describe the configuration of their system and then execute it as described.
-Launch files written in Python, XML, or YAML can start and stop different nodes as well as trigger and act on various events.
+ Launch files written in Python or XML.
+They can start and stop different nodes as well as trigger and act on various events.

 To create a launch file we have to:
 - create a "launch" folder in "src/ros2_tutorial/"
-- Inside create the launch file in different formats (python, XML or YAML)
+- Inside create the launch file in different formats (python, XML)
 - Enable the execution of all files in "launch" folder.
 For that you have to open "setup.py" file and make some modifications to:
     - Import some libraries
     ```shell